An honest answer

 That is the real tradeoff.

-A BS/MD acceptance is not just an award.
+A BS/MD acceptance is more than an award.
 It is an early professional commitment.

 The Best Argument for BS/MD